splx-ai/agentic-radar/CONTRIBUTING.md

 python agentic_scanner/cli.py --help
 ```

+When writing the code, please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+This enables automated versioning and utilizes a common practice for writing commit messages.

 ### Submitting a PR

 Before submitting a PR make sure that your branch is rebased against the upstream main: